austin-starks/NextTrade/README.md

 A system to create, test, optimize, and deploy algorithmic trading strategies.

 For a better, faster, cloud-based platform, [check out NexusTrade](https://nexustrade.io/).
+If you want to learn about algorithmic trading and financial research from a community of data-driven investors, [join our free Discord channel!](https://nexustrade.io/discord)

 NexusTrade is a AI-Powered platform that streamlines the configuration of trading strategies.
 It's faster, more configurable, and more feature-rich than NextTrade.
 It features a powerful AI Chat Assistant tool as an entry point to many of its features.